-Today, we’re interviewing Alex Schiff, product manager for Canvas, a new 3D scanning app that makes it fast and simple to capture a 3D model of a home… for use in SketchUp, of course!
+With the proliferation of scanning and augmented reality, the way that data makes its way into SketchUp may be changing.
+One company leading the charge is our Boulder, Colorado neighbor, Occipital.
+We interviewed Alex Schiff, product manager for Canvas and TapMeasure, two new iOS apps that make it fast and simple to capture a 3D model of a home… for use in SketchUp, of course!

 So, what is Canvas?